Khortha language

-Khortha (also romanized as Kortha or Khotta) or alternatively classified as Eastern Magahi is a language which is considered dialect of Magahi language spoken in the Indian state of Jharkhand, mainly in 16 districts of two divisions: North Chotanagpur and Santhal Pargana.
+Khortha (also romanized as Kortha or Khotta) or alternatively classified as Eastern Magahi is a language variety (which is considered a dialect of the Magahi language) spoken primarily in the Indian state of Jharkhand, mainly in 16 districts of three divisions: North Chotanagpur, Palamu division and Santhal Pargana.
 Khortha is spoken by the Sadaans as native language and used by the tribal as a link language.
-It is most spoken language of Jharkhand.
+It is the most spoken language variety of Jharkhand.

-Geographical Distribution
+Geographical distribution

 Khortha is spoken in North Chota Nagpur division and Santal Pargana division of Jharkhand.
-The 13 districts are Hazaribagh, Koderma, Giridih, Bokaro, Dhanbad, Chatra, Ramgarh, Deoghar, Dumka, Sahebganj, Pakur, Godda, and Jamtara.
+The 13 districts are Hazaribagh, Koderma, Giridih, Bokaro, Dhanbad, Chatra, Ramgarh, Deoghar, Dumka, Jamtara, Sahebganj, Pakur and Godda.

-In Bihar, districts where Khortha is spoken include Jamui, Aurangabad, Gaya and Nawada.
+In Bihar, districts where Khortha is spoken include Aurangabad, Gaya and Nawada.

 Classification

-George Grierson classified Khortha as a dialect of Magahi language in his linguist survey.
-But recent study demonstrate that Khortha is similar to other Bihari languages of Jharkhand called Sadani than Magahi language.
+George Grierson classified Khortha as a dialect of the Magahi language in his linguistic survey.
+However, a recent study demonstrates that Khortha is more similar to other Bihari languages of Jharkhand called Sadani languages.